microsoft/pxt/README.md

 ## Running a target from localhost

-Install the `kind` command line tool (only need to do it once):
+Install the `pxt` command line tool (only need to do it once):

 ```
-npm install -g kindscript-cli
+npm install -g pxt
 ```

 Now, let's say you want to install `microbit` target:
 ```
 mkdir mymicrobit
 cd mymicrobit
-kind target microbit
+pxt target microbit
-kind serve
+pxt serve
 ```

 The last command will open default browser and point it to http://localhost:3232/

-The `kind target microbit` is essentially the same as `mkdir node_modules; npm install kindscript-microbit`
+The `kind target microbit` is essentially the same as `mkdir node_modules; npm install pxt-microbit` plus setting up `pxtcli.json` file to point to the target.

 In future, you just need to run `kind serve`.
-You can also run `npm update` to upgrade the target and KindScript.
+You can also run `npm update` to upgrade the target and PXT.

 ## Build